-The first annual Chemistry of Indoor Environments Meeting will take place October 24 – 26 in Boulder, Colorado.
+The 2018 Chemistry of Indoor Environments Meeting will take place October 24 – 26 in Boulder, Colorado.

 The full meeting program can be seen here.